3 REASONS TO BE PROUD OF ACCOUNTABILITY

 I’m far more prone to align myself with people who practice accountability than those who don’t because I’m reducing the risk of getting sucked into someone’s moral collapse.
 In ministry, I can’t stress this enough.

 Leaders who have weak systems of accountability in their lives are people I’m not following or listening to.

-Simply because I don’t want to invest my efforts in a mission that’s headed to failure because its leaders are either too proud or too afraid to seek accountability and keep checks and balances in their life.
+Simply because I don’t want to waste my energy on a mission that’s destined to fail because its leaders refuse to be accountable and maintain checks and balances in their lives.

 Weak leaders don’t practice accountability.